BETA PHOTO: CSF boulder - Dyce Head, Castine Maine

 The rock is generally poor and hard to access, so it is climbed primarily by bored locals from the town or Maine Maritime Academy, located in Castine.

-There is a short 40' cliff close to the backshore that has a beautiful polished smooth face, but the rest of the cliffs are clustered around Dyce's Head, at the tip of the penisula.
+There is a short 40' cliff close to the backshore that has a beautiful polished smooth face, but the rest of the cliffs are clustered around Dyce's Head, at the tip of the peninsula.
 They can be accessed either by parking at Dyce's Head then following a trail past the lighthouse through the woods down to the water and cutting right (to the north) or by walking around from the beach known as the backshore.
-A large section of the penisula is a preserve known as "Witherle Woods" and a few trails lead through the woods to the tops of some of some of the cliffs.
+A large section of the penibsula is a preserve known as "Witherle Woods" and a few trails lead through the woods to the tops of some of some of the cliffs.

 The Maritime Academy has a climbing wall that is open to students and the public, monday-thursday from 430pm to 9pm, and local climbers there can give you some good beta on the current rock conditions and local secrets.